-The Joint Socio-Economic Metabolism conference and Asia-Pacific conference of the International Society for Industrial Ecology will be held in Nagoya University, Japan, 28-30 September 2016, with extra activities on 27 September and 1 October.
+The Joint Socio-Economic Metabolism conference and Asia-Pacific conference of the International Society for Industrial Ecology was held in Nagoya University, Japan, 28-30 September 2016, with extra activities on 27 September and 1 October.

 The conference book of proceedings and final schedule are now on the website.